Wilmington International Airport: Recent and future improvements

-Wilmington International Airport is undergoing many improvements and additions to attract more business and to improve passengers' travel experience.
-The airport has built a new terminal to be used by United States Customs and Border Protection to process passengers from international flights.
-It has also built a new Visual Approach Slope Indicator ILS for Runway 24.
-The airport has recently upgraded its outdated ventilation system with a new, more efficient system in the main terminal.
+Due to an increased number of passengers using the airport in recent years, Wilmington International Airport is undergoing many renovations and expansions.
+In 2008, the airport built a new terminal for use by U.S. Customs and Border Protection to process passengers from international flights.
+In 2006, it built a new Visual Approach Slope Indicator ILS for Runway 6/24.

 In 2006, the FAA Airport Improvement Program awarded Wilmington International Airport $10,526,342. $3 million was allocated to improve runway safety areas, and $7,526,342 was allocated to expand the airport's apron area, rehabilitate Runway 6/24, and rehabilitate Taxiways B, C, and E. Runway 6/24 had not been rehabilitated in more than 30 years.
 Rehabilitation of Runway 17/35 was completed in 2014, and the project was honored with the Ray Brown Airport Pavement Award, which recognizes the highest-quality U.S. airfield pavement produced each year.

 With passenger numbers continuing to grow rapidly, the airport began an $86 million terminal expansion project in 2018.
 The project is divided into three phases.
 Phase 1 reconstructed the TSA and DHS baggage screening facilities, and was largely unseen by passengers.
 Phase 1 began construction in the summer of 2018, and finished construction in April 2019.
-Phase 2 planned to expand the ticketing areas and airport offices.
-Construction for Phase 2 began in April 2019 and was expected to be complete in the summer of 2020.
-Phase 3 will involve renovating and expanding the concourse and TSA checkpoint to include more gates and screening lanes.
-Phase 3 was scheduled to begin in the fall of 2020 and to be complete in early 2022.
+Phase 2 expanded the ticketing areas and airport offices.
+Construction for Phase 2 began in April 2019 and was completed in summer 2020.
+Phase 3 involved renovating and expanding the concourse and TSA security checkpoint to include more gates and screening lanes.
+Phase 3 began in fall 2020 and was completed in fall 2023.

+Long-term plans for the airport include various projects on improving, expanding, and renovating infrastructure around the airport.
+In March 2023, a five-year Vision Plan was released which ranges from 2023 to 2027, and will cost around $165 million.
+A majority of the improvements will focus on the entrance and parking areas of the terminal, with construction of a 1,200-space parking deck, expansion of already-existing parking lots, and realignment of Airport Boulevard planned to be completed by 2027.
+Improvements to and a small expansion of the terminal are also included in the plan.
+The airport received a $4 million grant from the FAA, in February 2024, to partially fund the terminal access road/curb expansion and realignment project.
+In June 2023, construction was approved on a new parking lot with 950 spaces, costing around $4.6 million, and set to be completed in March 2024.
+Five months later in November, Parking Lot F was completed, which has space for 500 vehicles.